3c0n0mist/FIRSTEAD/README.md

 ### 1. Abstract

 Working or Travelling in the backcountry carries inherent risk.
-In British Columbia (BC) there are 1900 incidents per year, out of which 2100 people have been rescued by 3000 volunteers in 79 SAR (Search and Rescue Groups).
+In British Columbia (BC) there are 1900 incidents per year, out of which 2100 people have been rescued by 3000 volunteers in 79 SAR (Search and Rescue Groups) [Dwight Yochim].
 The only mode of communication is a Satellite Emergency Messaging Device (SEND).these devices combine the functions of a GPS with a commercial satellite phone in text only (SMS) mode.
 They are not able to make voice calls, but they can send text messages through various gateways to email, mobile phones and to social media.

 Triggering a SEND device means hitting the “SOS” or “911” button intended to issue an emergency alert call for help.
 When a SEND device is triggered, the following sequence of events occur: